-Amazon FBA vs FBM: Which One Do You Need?
+Amazon FBA vs FBM: Which One Do You Need (2025 Update)?

 If you’re a new Amazon Seller, looking to launch your business in 2021, then you might be wondering what’s the ideal business model for you.
 There are 2 main selling methods on Amazon – Fulfillment by Amazon, and Fulfillment by Merchant.
 So which is better?
 Here’s your guide to Amazon FBA vs. FBM.